 While there are a variety of factors that result in nav-bar confusion, a few are very common.
 Perhaps it contains too much information to digest, it’s unnecessarily cluttered, the text is too small to read, or drop-down menus are difficult to click.

 According to some case studies, removing the navigation bar all together is the key to greater success.
 Consider the type of information your user is looking for—is the navigation bar necessary to lead them there, or would a simple call to action suffice?

 What if your CTAs simply aren’t generating clicks?
 A heatmap will show you if users are noticing your CTA buttons, if they’re hovering over or near them before making an action, and what action they’re likeliest to take afterward.

 In the example below, you'll see that the landing page was optimized with an effective call to action.
 The heatmap shows how the CTA button clearly receives the most attention on the page.

 Furthermore, a “click map,” featured in most heatmapping software, can show you whether your CTAs are actually generating clicks, and if those clicks result in additional actions.
 A click without a form-fill is, however, just a click!

 The bottom line is that calling a visitor to action doesn’t amount to much if the visitor doesn’t click.
 (We discuss this in our upcoming Conversion Marketing Seminar.)
 Split-testing your CTAs is critical when you’re trying to determine their effectiveness.
 Placement, color, text, size, and many other factors can make the difference between a strong call to action and a weak one.

-3. Discover which parts of your site should be optimized
+3. Discover which parts of your Web Design should be optimized

 Such intuitive web content is of course difficult to create and maintain on the fly.
 What you can do, however, is use heatmapping to determine the parts of your site that can be optimized.
 This is known as conversion rate optimization, or CRO.